-Localtonians wishes a Happy Birthday to Louisville native Louis Dembitz Brandeis, born 1856.
-Judge Brandeis was the first Jewish man to sit on the U.S. Supreme Court.
-Louis graduated high school at the age of 14, attended college first in Kentucky and then graduated Valedictorian from Harvard Law School at 20.
-He fought monopolies, large corporations and developed a new life insurance system after an exposé of insurance fraud in 1906.
+Localtonians wish a Happy Birthday to Louisville native Louis Dembitz Brandeis, born in 1856, the 1st Jewish man to sit on the U.S. Supreme Court.
+Louis graduated high school at 14, attended college in Kentucky, and then graduated Valedictorian from Harvard Law School at 20.
+He fought monopolies, large corporations, and developed a new life insurance system after an exposé of insurance fraud in 1906.
 In 1907, he launched a six-year fight to prevent banker J. P. Morgan from monopolizing New England’s railroads.
-Brandeis was hostile to the new consumerism and hated advertising, which he said “manipulated” average buyers.
-He realized that newspapers and magazines were dependent on advertising for their revenues, which caused them to be “less free” than they should be.
+Hostile to the new consumerism, Louis hated advertising and knew they “manipulated” average buyers.
+He discussed how newspapers and magazines depended on advertising for their revenues, which caused them to be “less free” than they should be.
 President Wilson appointed the Kentuckian.

-November 13, 1902, Deputy Nick Bodkin of the Kenton County Sheriff’s Office, was shot and killed as he and another deputy attempted to break up a disturbance at a local saloon across the street from the Covington police station.
+November 13, 1902, Deputy Nick Bodkin of the Kenton County Sheriff’s Office, died from a gunshot as he and another deputy attempted to break up a disturbance at a local saloon across the street from the Covington police station.

-Localtonians wishes a Happy Birthday to Louisville native John Lawrence “Jack” Narz Jr., born in 1922.
-A radio personality, television host, and singer, Narz eluded the infamous quiz show scandals to forge a respected hosting career.
+Localtonians wish a Happy Birthday to Louisville native John Lawrence “Jack” Narz Jr., born in 1922.
+A radio personality, television host, and singer, Narz eluded an infamous quiz show scandal to forge a respected hosting career.

-November 13, 1944, Junior James Spurrier from Russell County, nearly single-handedly captured the village of Achain, France from German control.
-For several hours, Spurrier attacked the town repeatedly, wandering into the command post, replenishing his ammo and slipping out the door.
+November 13, 1944, Junior James Spurrier from Russell County nearly single-handedly captured the village of Achain, France, from German control.
+For several hours, Spurrier attacked the town repeatedly, wandering into the command post, replenishing his ammo, and slipping out the door.
 At the end of the night, he had routed the enemy.
-His courage was recognized the following spring with the Medal of Honor.
-A few months earlier, Spurrier was involved with another heroic action where he received the Distinguished Service Cross.
-Junior had a very turbulent life after the war and had difficulty adjusting back to civilian life.
+America recognized his courage the following spring with the Medal of Honor.
+A few months earlier, Spurrier fought in another heroic fashion where he received the Distinguished Service Cross.
+However, Junior had difficulty adjusting back to civilian life after the war and led a very turbulent life.

 November 13, 1980, 50,000 acres in Eastern Kentucky continued to burn.
 The smoke drifted to Lexington and Frankfort and as far north as Toledo and Cleveland.
-The smoke was so thick in Hazard the planes were unable to take off.
+The Hazard airport had to close due to smoke.

 November 13, 1995, a serial killer’s run from the law ended in Madison County after a wild car chase that brought national attention.
 The 33-year-old man from Ohio eluded six police cruisers and ran through a road block until one officer forced him off the road.

-November 13, 2007, an 84-year-old McCreary man who resided in Eastern Kentucky nursing home sued the facility, saying they kicked him out in violation of state law.
-Mr. Elmus Campbell required a hospital stay for two days, and they refused to take him back.
-Although the administrative judge ordered the nursing home to take him back, public interest lawyers filed the suit out of concern over what appears to be a growing trend around the state of “dumping” residents who may be challenging.
+November 13, 2007, an 84-year-old McCreary man who resided in an Eastern Kentucky nursing home sued the facility, saying they kicked him out in violation of state law.
+Mr. Elmus Campbell required a hospital stay for two days.
+They refused to take him back.
+Although the administrative judge ordered the nursing home to take him back, public interest lawyers filed the suit out of concern over a growing Kentucky trend of “dumping” difficult residents.

-November 13, 2018, for the second year in a row, the Kentucky’s Teacher’s Retirement System (TRS) reported a modest improvement in its financial condition.
-The actuary for TRS reported that as of June 30 the system had 57.7% of the money it anticipates is needed to pay future benefits, an upturn from 56.4% in 2017.
+November 13, 2018, for the 2nd year in a row, Kentucky’s Teacher’s Retirement System (TRS) reported a modest improvement in its financial condition.
+The actuary for TRS reported that as of June 30, the system had 57.7% of the money it anticipates is needed to pay future benefits, an upturn from 56.4% in 2017.

-November 13, 2019, USDA Wildlife Services and the biologist for Kentucky Fish and Wildlife teamed up to use helicopters to snipe feral pigs infesting Land Between the Lakes.
+November 13, 2019, USDA Wildlife Services and Kentucky Fish and Wildlife biologists teamed up to snipe feral pigs from helicopters, infesting the Land Between the Lakes.
 Wild hogs can have two litters per year, with an average of 10 per litter.
 Those offspring can give birth in less than a year.
 Reports of wild pigs began to surface in 1990 in small pockets of the state but are now present throughout the Commonwealth.